 If the KGR is less than 0.25, then you should rank in the top 50 as soon as your page is indexed.

-You should still rank in the top 250 when the KGR is between 0.25 and 1 and it should be pretty fast.
+If the KGR is between 0.25 and 1 you should rank in the top 250 and it should be pretty fast.

 I strongly recommend to stick to the formula and look for KGR under 0.25 in the beginning.
 It is well-tested by numerous people.
 Later on, you can experiment with the numbers.